Lightstreamer/Lightstreamer-example-StockList-client-node/README.md

 If you want to install a version of this demo pointing to your local Lightstreamer Server, follow these steps.
 In particular, this readme file details the steps required in order to execute the demo calling the node executable from the command line.

-Before you can run the demo some dependencies need to be solved:
+* Note that, as prerequisite, the [Lightstreamer - Stock- List Demo - Java Adapter](https://github.com/Weswit/Lightstreamer-example-Stocklist-adapter-java) has to be deployed on your local Lightstreamer Server instance.
+Please check out that project and follow the installation instructions provided with it.
+* Launch Lightstreamer Server.
 * Get the `lightstreamer_node.js` file from the [latest Lightstreamer distribution](http://www.lightstreamer.com/download), you can find it in `Lightstreamer/DOCS-SDKs/sdk_client_javascript/alternative_libs` folder, and put it in the `src` folder of this project.
 * Go to [http://nodejs.org/](http://nodejs.org/) or use the package manager of your OS to download and install the appropriate Node.js server on your system.

-The Lightstreamer JavaScript Client Library relies on some external modules to run on top of Node.js.
+* The Lightstreamer JavaScript Client Library relies on some external modules to run on top of Node.js.
 Verify that npm was installed correctly together with Node.js (or install it now) and install the following modules:
-* npm install requirejs
+  * `npm install requirejs`
-* npm install xmlhttprequest
+  * `npm install xmlhttprequest`
-* npm install faye-websocket
+  * `npm install faye-websocket`

 <!-- END DESCRIPTION lightstreamer-example-stocklist-client-node -->